Why Facebook Events?

 - Share your event by inviting friends, sharing it in Messenger, and sharing it on your Newsfeed.

 - Post consistently in the discussion section.
 Remember, users who have engaged with your event will receive a notification each time you post.
+Users will still receive notification up to a week after the event date has passed.

 Facebook: Cleo Rose